Skip to content

 |------------|--------|

-| Active (auto-invoked when working on Python files) | Apply all conventions below |
+| Active (auto-invoked when Python work is primary) | Apply the operator contract below |

-| Empty | Display convention summary |
+| Empty | Display the convention summary and routing guidance |

 | `check` | Verify tooling compliance only |